tmpfs/strike/bake.1.markdown

 ## DESCRIPTION

 **bake** is `make` for bash programs.
-The `bake` program does not define any tasks by default but some common tasks are available in the `modules/tasks` directory and can be included in a tasks file using `require`, for example:
+It provides an extensible system for managing project tasks using modular code.

+# BUILTIN TASKS

+All bake(1) projects have the following tasks built in task-test(7), task-clean(7), task-list(7), task-doc(7) and task-semver(7).

+# REQUIRE TASKS

+The convention is that task methods are not declared in tasks(7) but are placed in modules and then included using require(3).
+So to include the task-todo(7) functionality into your project all you need to do is require(3) it:

-	require 'tasks/clean';
+	require 'tasks/todo';

 ## FILES

-The bake(1) program looks for a `tasks` file in the current working directory and maps commands to the task methods found in the tasks file.
+The bake(1) program looks for a tasks(7) file in the current working directory.
+If no tasks(7) file is found in the current working directory then bake(1) will walk all parent directories looking for a tasks(7) file.

+It maps commands (the first option passed to bake(1)) to task method(s) declared by the tasks file.
 A command is considered to be the first option passed to the `bake` executable, any other options specified on the command line are passed to the corresponding task method.

 ## ENVIRONMENT